nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Integrate `pay` and `settle` command to reduce user confusion**:

 * In the current version, the `pay` command adds student's payment to the paid amount, while the `settle` command subtracts the amount repaid from owed amount and adds to the paid amount.
 This somehow confuses users, especially new users.
-* In the future version, we plan to integrate the 2 commands into 1 command: `pay toPaid/AMOUNT | fromOwed/AMOUNT`.
+* In the future version, we plan to integrate the 2 commands into 1 command: `pay hr/HOURS_PAID | amount/AMOUNT`.
-  * To be specific, the new `pay` command accepts either `toPaid/AMOUNT` or `fromOwed/AMOUNT` but not both and there must be exactly one argument given.
+  * To be specific, the new `pay` command accepts either `hr/HOURS_PAID` or `amount/AMOUNT` but not both and there must be exactly one argument given.
-  * `toPaid/AMOUNT` specifies the amount the student **pays**, will be added to the paid amount.
+  * `hr/HOURS_PAID` specifies the amount the student **pays**, will be added to the paid amount.
-  * `fromOwed/AMOUNT` specifies the amount the student **repays**, will be subtracted from the owed amount then added to the paid amount.
+  * `amount/AMOUNT` specifies the amount the student **repays**, will be subtracted from the owed amount then added to the paid amount.
+* By integrating the 2 features into 1 command, the user can focus on reading the instructions of 1 command and choosing which option they want instead of trying one of them then find out that it is not what they want.